DIY Vietnamese Pho (Full Recipe Inside)

 1/4 cup sugar

 Preheat your oven to 400F and place your whole un-peeled aromatics (garlic, onions and ginger).
 Roast for 15 min.
 Take out the oven and allow to cool at room temperature.
 Cut garlic in half and squeeze out the garlic onto a plate or dish to hold all of your aromatics for the stock.
 Peel the onions as well but not the ginger, the skin can stay on.
 Cut onions and ginger into medium sized pieces.
 1/2 in by 1/2 in and reserve all roasted veg for later.

 Take bones and place in the pot and run cold water over it till covered.
 Agitate bones and wash vigorously.
 Empty water and repeat the washing.
-Once bones are cleaned of all particles and excess fat, cover with cold water and place on high heat and bring to a boil.
+Once bones are cleaned of all particles and excess fat, cover with cold water and place on high heat and bring to a simmer.

 Once your water has boiled, pour the bones and water into a colander and drain.
 If you look at the bottom of the pot you will see particulates and built up fat along the sides.
 Wash the pot but don’t use soap, just rinse with hot water and wipe clean.
 In the clean pot place the bones back into it and wash twice again just like you did with the raw bones.
 Once you done that you should be left with gray clean bones that are ready for broth making!

 NOTE: you can use any bones for the pho to make this broth (beef, chicken or pork) all you want to make sure you do is use the bones that have good cartilage.
 IE: necks, feet, or any bone that has a joint.
 That is where all good flavor comes from.